DaanDeMeyer/mkosi-kernel/README.md

 To exit qemu, press `ctrl+a` followed by `c` to enter the qemu monitor, and then type `quit` to exit the VM.

-To build your own kernel create a file `mkosi.conf.d/local.conf` with the following contents:
+To build your own kernel, add the following to `mkosi.conf`:

 ```conf
 [Content]